Iffat-un-Nissa Begum: Family and lineage

 Iffat-un-Nissa was born a Mughal princess, the daughter of Prince Dawar Bakhsh.
 He was the son of Prince Izad Bakhsh, son of Prince Murad Bakhsh, the son of Emperor Shah Jahan and his wife Mumtaz Mahal.
 His mother was Mihr-un-Nissa Begum, the daughter of Emperor Aurangzeb and his consort Aurangabadi Mahal.

 Marriages

 Nasrullah Mirza

-On 26 March 1739 Emperor Nadir Shah of the Afsharid dynasty, married Iffat-un-Nissa to his younger son Nasrullah Mirza.
+On 26 March 1739 Emperor Nadir Shah of the Afsharid dynasty of Persia, married Iffat-un-Nissa to his younger son Nasrullah Mirza.
 According to the Mughal custom, Nasrullah was required to give an account of his ancestors up to seventh generation.
 Nadir Shah told him to say that he was the son of Nadir Shah, grandson of the sword, great grandson of the sword, and so on.
 For one week before the ceremony, rejoicings on a grand scale continued day and night.
 The bank of Jamuna opposite the Diwan-i-Khas was illuminated with lamps every night with combats of elephants, oxen, tigers, and deer were held in the day.